stevenpelley/atomic-memory-trace/README.md

 developed using verion 2.12-58423 of PIN on Ubuntu 12.04.
 There are no plans to support operating systems other than Linux or systems other than x86_64.
 The pintool relies on the boots libraries.
-This software comes with no support but may be useful to others
+This software comes with no support but may be useful to others.
+This project uses the MIT license.

 Quick Start
 ===========